temporalinterference/itis-usa/content/cards/news-20240502-Exposure-Systems/modal.md

 {{< /modal-image >}}
 *Millimeter-wave system (27.5 GHz) for cell exposure, installed at Fraunhofer ITEM, Germany, as part of the SEAWave project.*

 * The installation of the exposure system at Fraunhofer ITEM in March was the last installation and experiments are now up and running.
-Results of the various experimentsare expected to become available in late 2025 and early 2026.
+Results of the various experiments are expected to become available in late 2025 and early 2026.